rnakato/ShortCake/README.md

 ## Changelog

+- 2022.03 (2022-03-03)

+    - Separate Dockerfile to Dockerfile.R and Dockerfile.Python
+    - change base image from `pytorch-1.5-cuda10.1-cudnn7-devel` to `nvidia/cuda:11.5.1-cudnn8-devel-ubuntu20.04` to upgrade Python to 3.9
+    - Add CellChat

 - 2021.03 (2021-05-01):

     - Add datasets in SeuratData
     - Add Pagoda2

 - 2021.02 (2021-02-07):